proximax-storage/xpx-java-sdk/docs/DownloadApi.md

 # **downloadBinaryUsingGET**
 > byte[] downloadBinaryUsingGET(nemHash, transferMode)

-Download a blob using NEM Transaction Hash
+Download a binary using NEM Transaction Hash

 Download the binary file associated to a NEM Hash.
 If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead